oracle/truffleruby/doc/user/jruby-migration.md

 ### Evaluating code

-In JRuby where you would have written one of these:
+In JRuby where you would have written one of these (each time we show the JRuby example we'll show one of the options available on each line):

 ```java
 scriptEngine.eval("puts 'hello'");